 Important Note: If you, or someone you know, are in immediate danger, call 911.

 Have you ever been locked up at Mifflin County Correctional Facility?
 Do you know anybody there?
 Have you ever been to visit an inmate at this jail?

 If yes, then we would like you to write a review about it.
 Write down your jail experience so other people can find out what to expect.

 Things you might want to put in the review:

 Everyone’s who has been put in jail has some stories to tell about the whole experience.
 How’d you end up in jail?
 Did you experience fair treatment?
 What happened to you while you were locked up?
 Tell us about the other inmates.
 How did going to jail affect your life?

 Click here to tell your story about Mifflin County Correctional Facility

 Did you make friends in jail?
 Want to get in touch with a friend from jail?
-Throw a shout out to them here.
+Send a message to them here.

-Post a message to people locked up at Mifflin County Correctional Facility
+Post a message to people incarcerated at Mifflin County Correctional Facility

 Return To Main Menu